S.Africa to analyse J&J vaccines made at U.S. plant halted over error

 “The FDA is still evaluating some batches and we will await those outcomes, in the hopes that this will make more doses of Johnson & Johnson available to the international community, including South Africa,” the ministry added.

-Manufacturing at the Baltimore plant owned by Emergent Biosolutions Inc (EBS.N) was halted in April after the discovery that ingredients from AstraZeneca's (AZN.L) COVID-19 vaccine, also being produced at the plant at the time, had contaminated a batch of J&J's vaccine. read more
+Manufacturing at the Baltimore plant owned by Emergent Biosolutions Inc was halted in April after the discovery that ingredients from AstraZeneca’s COVID-19 vaccine, also being produced at the plant at the time, had contaminated a batch of J&J’s vaccine.

 Our Standards: The Thomson Reuters Trust Principles.